Wasserstein Adversarial Regularization (WAR) on label noise: Wasserstein Adversarial Regularization for label noise

-$OT_{\CC}^{\lambda}$ is an optimal transport (OT) distance \citep{COT_Peyre}.
+$OT_{\CC}^{\lambda}$ is an optimal transport (OT) distance \cite{COT_Peyre}.
 The OT problem seeks an optimal coupling $\TT^* \in \UU(\balpha, \bbeta) = \{\TT | \TT\geq \mathbf{0}, \TT\mathbf{1}=\balpha, \TT^\top\mathbf{1}=\bbeta\}$ between two distributions $\balpha, \bbeta$ with respect to a ground cost $\CC \in \mathbb{R}^{n_1 \times n_2}$. $\UU(\balpha, \bbeta)$ is the space of joint probability distributions with marginals $\balpha$ and $\bbeta$.
 OT distances are classically expressed through the Wasserstein distance $ W_{\CC}(\balpha, \bbeta) = \underset{\TT \in \UU(\balpha, \bbeta)}{\text{min }} \langle \TT, \CC \rangle$, where $\langle ., . \rangle$ is the Frobenius product.
 Unfortunately, this distance is expensive to compute (cubical complexity).
-In practice, we will use the solution of the sharp entropic variant of the optimal transport problem \citep{Luise_2018}:
+In practice, we will use the solution of the sharp entropic variant of the optimal transport problem \cite{CuturiSinkhorn, Luise_2018}:

-where $H$ denotes the entropy function and $\lambda$ the regularization strength.
-Using this regularized version has several advantages: {\em i)} it lowers the computational complexity to quadratic, {\em ii)} it turns the problem into a strongly convex one, for which gradients can be computed efficiently and {\em iii)} it allows to vectorize the computation of all Wasserstein distances in a batch, which is particularly appealing for training deep neural nets.
-Based on \citep{Genevay_2018}, we use the \emph{AutoDiff} framework, which approximates the derivative of this regularization with a fixed number of iterations of the Sinkhorn algorithm.
+where $H$ denotes the entropy function and $\lambda\geq 0$ the regularization strength.
+Using this regularized version has several advantages: {\em i)} it lowers the computational complexity to near-quadratic \cite{altschuler2017near}, {\em ii)} it turns the problem into a strongly convex one, for which gradients can be computed efficiently and {\em iii)} it allows to vectorize the computation of all Wasserstein distances in a batch, which is particularly appealing for training deep neural nets.
+Based on \cite{Genevay_2018}, we use the \emph{AutoDiff} framework, which approximates the derivative of this regularization with a fixed number of iterations of the Sinkhorn algorithm. {Using a large $\lambda$ results in smoothing the loss and speeds up the Sinkhorn algorithm, but drives the solution away from the true OT solution.
+As such, we recommend to use a small lambda to stay as close as possible to the true OT loss. }{Note that for all the experiments in the main task, we have used same regularization parameter ($\lambda=0.05$) with 20 Sinkhorn iterations, to illustrate that, while the regularization parameter is important, it is not too sensitive across datasets.
+To summarize, for each data in a batch, we compute the OT between the input data network prediction and the adversarial input data network prediction.
+Hence the OT complexity is of order $\mathcal{O}(b \times n_s \times C^2)$, where $b$ is the batch size, $n_s$ the computation budget and $C$ the number of classes.
+We compare the computation time of our method in the experimental section.}